Zuehlke/SHMACK/README.md

 <a name="eclipseUbuntu1604" />
 ## Eclipse freezes with no apparent reason?
 Are you running Ubuntu 16.04?
-Because there is a known issue of SWT not working properly on GTK3: http://stackoverflow.com/questions/36822242/eclipse-doesnt-work-with-ubuntu-16-04
+Because there is a known issue of SWT not working properly on GTK3: http://askubuntu.com/questions/761604/eclipse-not-working-in-16-04
-* set `SWT_GTK3=0` as described in on StackOverflow
-* Restart Eclipse

 ___
 * [github] - See other project from Zühlke on github